peterbourgon/grender/README.md

 ## Background

-Grender is designed to power a large class of simple websites, not just blogs.
+Grender is designed to power a large class of simple websites, including but not limited to blogs.
-(Of course, Grender can power blogs, too.)
 It was created as a response to the perceived complexity of Jekyll, both in terms of configuration and implementation.

 ## Usage